rmrt1n/rmrt1n.github.io/src/articles/cli-login/cli-login.md

 [^1]: I learned about how this works mostly by digging into the [Supabase CLI code](https://github.com/supabase/cli), so I'm biased toward this approach.
 You can also see [Supabase's blog post about this](https://supabase.com/blog/automatic-cli-login) and [Fly's guide on implementing this in Laravel](https://fly.io/laravel-bytes/making-the-cli-and-browser-talk/).

 [^2]: I call it one-way communication here, but what I meant is that only one participant, this being the CLI, is making the requests.
-Contrast this to the other approach where both participants are sending requests to each other.
+Contrast this to the other approach, where both participants are sending requests to each other.

 [^3]: 450,000 is the number of registered developers on [their website](https://supabase.com/company).
 It's a vanity metric, but it's still an impressive number.